A

 What’s the right balance between automation and human interaction in loyalty programmes that bridge online and offline experiences?

-Presentation: Re-Setting the Strategy – How Tourism Australia Right-Sized Their Tech-Stack to Transition from On-Site to Off-Site Capabilities
+Presentation: Re-Setting the Strategy – How To Right-Size Your Tech-Stack to Transition Vendor Capabilities

 Traffic through web is down, consumers are transitioning away from the traditional routes, with new channels on the rise for the next generation.
-This meant that Tourism Australia had to stop drinking the Kool-Aide of monolith tech-stacks and transition to something more optimised, efficient, and appropriate for the future of MarTech.
+This means you have to stop drinking the Kool-Aide of monolith tech-stacks and transition to something more optimised, efficient, and appropriate for the future of MarTech.

-This session will show how Melinda and Larissa shifted the narrative for their internal stakeholders, and underwent their tech-stack transformation, one that delivered over $1 million in savings in decommissioned tech without effecting their website performance.
-This is session will show their case-study: how they mapped the strategy, changed the narrative, achieved the stakeholder buy-in and measured their results for a true multichannel MarTech stack.
+This session will show how to shift the narrative for your internal stakeholders and undergo a tech-stack transformation that delivers savings in decommissioned tech without effecting website performance.
+You’ll learn how to map the strategy, change the narrative, achieve the stakeholder buy-in and measure the results for a true multichannel MarTech stack.

 Closing Comments, Luxury Prize Giveaway Sponsored by Vimeo